satokazuma51/3-part-1/README.md

 Deploy the contract using a Solidity-compatible development environment such as Hardhat, Truffle, or Remix.

 Use MetaMask to interact with the contract on a testnet.

-LICENSE

-This project is licensed under the MIT License.